-This article will tell business owners everything you need to know about SEO.
+This article will tell local business owners everything you need to know about SEO marketing.
 That includes what SEO stands for in business, how SEO works, the meaning of SEO, the different types of SEO, and some best SEO strategies and practices.
 If you have any more questions about SEO, or how to improve your online presence please contact us at SEO Design Chicago for your digital marketing needs.

 How SEO Works

 First of all, let’s talk about what SEO stands for and what it is.
-SEO stands for search engine optimization.
+SEO stands for search engine optimization (SEO).
 Once you understand SEO, you’ll be able to utilize it for your own website and hopefully, jump straight to the top of the search engine results page.

 What does SEO Mean?

 SEO is an acronym that stands for search engine optimization.
-Search engine optimization is the means by which websites increase both the quantity and quality of their website traffic by increasing a website’s ranking in search engines.
+SEO is the means by which websites increase both the quantity and quality of their website traffic by increasing a website’s ranking factors in search engines.
 The goal of SEO is to gain a higher search engine ranking for search queries and more organic traffic for a website.

-To understand how SEO works, you’ll need to know how search engines rank the results on their search engines results pages (which you’ll often see referred to as SERPs.)
+To understand how SEO works, you’ll need to know how search engines work to rank the results on their results pages (which you’ll often see referred to as SERPs.)
 Search engines want to choose the best possible match for what their users are searching for to display at the top of their search engine results pages.
 The best possible match will answer the question the searcher is looking for the answer for, and also contain high-quality content.

 So how do search engines choose which results to display first?
 Search engines crawl (which is the technical term for how they scan) websites to see what the website is about.
-They also look for keywords and phrases that match what the searcher is looking for.
+They also look for keywords, meta tags and phrases that match what the searcher is looking for.

 Search engines also scan websites to see how easy they are to read and navigate.
 The more user-friendly a website is, the higher ranking it will get from search engines.